West Papua (province): Etymology

 There are several theories regarding the origin of the word Papua.
 One theory is that the name comes from the word 'Papo-Ua', named by the Tidore Sultanate, which in the Tidore language means "not joining" or "not being united", meaning that the island had no king.
 Before the age of colonization, the Tidore Sultanate controlled some parts of the Bird's Head Peninsula in what is now the province of Southwest Papua before expanding to also include coastal regions in the current province of Papua.
 This relationship played an important historical role in binding Indonesia to the Papua.
 Another theory is that the word Papua comes from the Malay word 'papuwah', which means 'frizzled hair'.
 It was first mentioned in 1812 Malay Dictionary by William Marsden, although it was not found on earlier dictionaries.
 In the records of 16th century Portuguese and Spanish sailors, the word 'Papua' is the designation for the inhabitants who inhabit the Raja Ampat Islands and the coastal parts of the Bird's Head Peninsula.

-The former name of the province, Irian Jaya, was suggested during a tribal committee meeting in Tobati, Jayapura, formed by Atmoprasojo, head of bestuur school in the 1940s, Frans Kaisiepo the committee leader suggested name from Mansren Koreri myths, Iri-an from the Biak language of Biak Island, meaning "hot land" referring to local hot climate, but also from Iryan which means heated process as a methapor for a land that is entering new era.
+The former name of the province, Irian Jaya, was suggested during a tribal committee meeting in Tobati, Jayapura, formed by Atmoprasojo, head of bestuur school in the 1940s, Frans Kaisiepo the committee leader suggested name from Mansren Koreri myths, Iri-an from the Biak language of Biak Island, meaning "hot land" referring to local hot climate, but also from Iryan which means heated process as a metaphor for a land that is entering new era.
 In Serui Iri-an (lit. 'land-nation') means "pillar of nation", while in Merauke Iri-an (lit. 'placed higher-nation') means "rising spirit" or "to rise".
 The name was promoted in 1945 by Marcus Kaisiepo, brother of the future governor Frans Kaisiepo.
 The name Irian was politicized later by Marthin Indey and Silas Papare with the Indonesian acronym 'Ikut Republik Indonesia Anti Nederland' (Join the Republic of Indonesia oppose the Netherlands).
 The name was used throughout the Suharto administration, until it was changed to Papua during the administration of President Abdurrahman Wahid.

 The Dutch, who arrived later under Jacob Le Maire and Willem Schouten, called it Schouten island.
 They later used this name only to refer to islands off the north coast of Papua proper, the Schouten Islands or Biak Island.
 When the Dutch colonized this island as part of the Dutch East Indies, they called it Nieuw Guinea.

 Speakers align themselves with a political orientation when choosing a name for the western half of the island of New Guinea.
 The official name of the region is "Papua" according to International Organization for Standardization (ISO).
-Independence activists refer to the region as "West Papua," while Indonesian officials have also used "West Papua" to name the westernmost province of the region since 2007.
+Independence activists refer to the region as "West Papua", while Indonesian officials have also used "West Papua" to name the westernmost province of the region since 2007.
 Historically, the region has had the official names of Netherlands New Guinea (1895–1962), West Irian or Irian Barat (1962–73), Irian Jaya (1973–2002), Irian Jaya Barat (2003–2007), and Papua Barat (2007–present).